 The identity router API is a REST-based web services interface that allows designated components in your deployment to query and manage runtime information, such as user profiles.
 Access to the API is disabled by default.
-You can enable access to the API to support certain features in your deployment, such as RSA SecurID Authenticate Tokencode integration between RSA Authentication Manager and the Cloud Authentication Service.
+You can enable access to the API to support certain features in your deployment, such as RSA SecurID Authenticate Tokencode integration between RSA Authentication Manager 8.4 Patch 3 and earlier and the Cloud Authentication Service.
 Only a Super Admin can enable identity router API access.

 You must enable access to the identity router API if you want RSA Authentication Manager to support RSA SecurID Authenticate Tokencode integration between RSA Authentication Manager and the Cloud Authentication Service.
 Other components may also require this access.